Key Stage 1 - Core and Foundation Subjects

 During Grade 2 the children are encouraged to think about and plan their writing, so they are able to move on from the simple stories they wrote in Grade 1.
 By the end of Grade 2 their stories will include some description and dialogue.

 During the year they will have the chance to tell stories and put on short performances, designed to help them speak in front of an audience, and develop their intonation.
 They may also have the chance to see other groups perform.
 They will be thinking about how they work as groups, learning to take turns as they listen and talk to each other.

 As in Grade 1, there’s still a lot of practical and visual learning in maths, using real-life situations children can relate to.
 The children are learning to think about the methods they use to solve problems, and to check if they are correct.
 They will start to work with logic problems, and will be recording their results using lists and tables.
 They will also start to work on solving maths problems mentally.

 You may find the children revisiting topics they covered in SK or Grade 1.
-This is revision in preparation for KS1 SATs, but also to ensure that children have really understood the basics before they move into Key Stage 2.
+This is revision in preparation to ensure that children have really understood the basics before they move into Key Stage 2.
 The maths your child is learning now can be easily reinforced at home.

 Science – Key Stage 1 Curriculum

 Your child will be learning about everything from animals to electricity in Year 2 science.